Nevada DUI Intervention

 DUI Report

 The U.S. CDC DUI Reports, the described issues below.
 These are the consequences involved with a DUI.
 As part of your education on the DUI charge you received, you will learn more on these topics in your Las Vegas Online DUI School course that you will be required to take.
-This Nevada approved course will inform you with all that is involved with getting your First Offense Nevada DUI.
+This course will inform you with all that is involved with getting your First Offense Nevada DUI.

 • In 2014, 9,967 people were killed in alcohol-impaired driving crashes, accounting for nearly one-third (31%) of all traffic-related deaths in the United States.1